 (Source: “Japan: Then and Now”, 2001, p.
 62-63)

 As you can see from this sample, within one Japanese text there are actually three different scripts intertwined.
 We’ve colour coded them to help you tell them apart.

 (What’s really interesting is the different types of words – parts of speech – represented by each colour – it tells you a lot about what you use each of the three scripts for.)

 Can you see the contrast between complex characters (orange) and simpler ones (blue and green)?

 The complex characters are called kanji (漢字 lit.
 Chinese characters) and were borrowed from Chinese.
 They are what’s called a ‘logographic system' in which each symbol corresponds to a block of meaning (食 ‘to eat', 南 ‘south', 国 ‘country').

 Each kanji also has its own pronunciation, which has to be learnt – you can’t “read” an unknown kanji like you could an unknown word in English.

 Luckily, the other two sets of characters are simpler!

 Those in blue above are called hiragana and those in green are called katakana.
-They’re both examples of ‘syllabic systems', and unlike the kanji, each sound corresponds to single sound.
+Katakana and hiragana are both examples of ‘syllabic systems', and unlike the kanji, each character corresponds to single sound.
 For example, そ= so, れ= re; イ= i, タ = ta.